This Week in Petroleum History: September 22 – 28

 Pico Canyon Well No. 4

-In Pico Canyon of the Santa Susana Mountains, Charles Mentry of the California Star Oil Works Company drilled three wells in 1875 and 1876 that showed promise.
-The first West Coast oil gusher arrived with his fourth well and helped establish a major oil company.
+In Pico Canyon of the Santa Susana Mountains, Charles A. Mentry (1847-1900), who had formed a partnership establishing the California Star Oil Works Company, drilled three exploratory wells between 1875 and 1876.
+All showed promise, and the first West Coast oil gusher arrived with his fourth well.
+The oilfield discovery would lead to the creation of a major oil company.

 Pico Well No. 4 in 1877, and early California oil well.